Field hockey in Great Britain

 Field hockey in Great Britain is governed by Great Britain Hockey.
 The organisation focuses on international competition only.

 Governance

-GB Hockey administers the National Men's and Women's hockey teams for both Great Britain and the home nations during competition such as the Olympic Games, Hockey World Cup and other international events.
+GB Hockey administers the national men's and women's hockey teams for Great Britain during competition such as the Olympic Games, Hockey World Cup and other international events.

-Domestic competitions are organised on the home nation basis by England Hockey, Scottish Hockey, Welsh Hockey, and Irish Hockey.
+Domestic competitions are organised on the home nation basis by England Hockey, Scottish Hockey, and Hockey Wales.

 National teams

 Great Britain's women's team in 2015, who'd later win Gold at the 2016 Summer Olympics.